 In addition, many people expect women to behave in these ways, and negatively evaluate behaviors that differ from expectations.

-Body language is the greatest contributor to split-second judgments of people’s competence, according to Gruenfeld.
+Body language is the greatest contributor to split-second judgments (less than 100 milliseconds) of people’s competence, according to Gruenfeld.

-She estimated that body language is responsible for about 55% of judgments, whereas self-presentation accounts for 38%, and words for just 7% — in less than 100 milliseconds.
+She estimated that body language is responsible for about 55% of judgments, whereas self-presentation accounts for 38%, and words for just 7%.

-The likeability-competence dilemma may be improved by shifting from “playing high” or taking space when demonstrating competence and authority.
+The likability-competence conflict may be reduced by shifting from taking up physical space when demonstrating competence and authority.

-Gruenfeld noted that this powerful body language may be risky for women unless counterbalanced with “playing low” or giving space when conveying approachability, empathy, and likeability.
+Powerful body language may be risky for women unless counterbalanced with giving up physical space to convey approachability, empathy, and likability, she noted.

 Posing in more powerful positions for as little as two minutes can change levels of testosterone, a marker of dominance, just as holding a submissive posture for the same time can increase cortisol levels, signaling stress, according to Gruenfeld.

-Women’s competence-likeability dilemma is not mitigated by achieving workplace success and status.
+Women’s competence-likability dilemma is not mitigated by achieving workplace success and status.

-University of North Carolina’s Alison Fragale, Benson Rosen, Carol Xu, Iryna Merideth found that successful women – and men, like Mayer, Sandberg, and Slaughter, are judged more harshly for mistakes than lower status individuals who make identical errors.
+University of North Carolina’s Alison Fragale, Benson Rosen, Carol Xu, Iryna Merideth found that successful women and men are judged more harshly for mistakes than lower status individuals who make identical errors.

-The team found preventive and reparative value in the shunned qualities of warmth and likeability.
+The team found preventive and reparative value in when women display warmth and likability.

-Wrongdoers who demonstrated affiliative concern for others, charitable giving, and interpersonal warmth built a reservoir of goodwill that could protect from the impact of subsequent mistakes and transgressions.
+Wrongdoers who demonstrated affiliative concern for others, charitable giving, and interpersonal warmth built goodwill that could protect from subsequent mistakes.